Pool Water Treatments

 • Ensure that the pH level in the pool is between 7.2 and 7.6.

-• Check the stabilizer (CYA) level – levels higher than 80 ppm could cause chlorine lock and prevent the chlorine from working.
+• Check the stabiliser (CYA) level – levels higher than 80 ppm could cause chlorine lock and prevent the chlorine from working.

 • Check the pH level and maintain around 7.2.